 One of the major concerns of the taxpayers, all around the world, is how to reduce their tax liability, without circumventing the law.
-There are two legitimate ways of reducing an assessee’s tax liability, which is tax deduction and tax credit.
-Most of the people often juxtapose the two tax concepts for one another, but there are subtle differences between them.
-A tax deduction lowers the taxable income of the taxpayer, on the other hand, tax credit diminishes the overall tax burden of the assessee.
-So, take a read of the article presented to you, which clarifies the differences and also discusses, which one of them is better.
+There are two legitimate ways of reducing an assessee’s tax liability, which is a tax deduction and tax credit.
+Tax Deductions are the claims, which can help in lowering the taxable income of the assessee, provided certain conditions are fulfilled.
+These can be claimed at the time filing income tax return.

 Content: Tax Deduction Vs Tax Credit

 |Meaning||A tax deduction, connotes an eligible expense, that curtails the taxable income of the assessee.||A tax credit is a tax incentive, in which the tax payer is able to subtract the amount of tax, in special circumstances.|